arialdomartini/blockchain.js/README.md

 # blockchain.js
-A Blockchain running on Node.js
+A Blockchain using a SHA256 based Proof of Work puzzle.

+It requires Node.js, but can conveniently run inside a Docker container.

 ## Scripts